These are the best car chargers to buy for phones and laptops in 2022

 While many modern cars and other vehicles come with built-in USB ports for charging your phones and tablets, they often don’t provide the fastest charging speeds.
 So it’s a good idea to invest a few bucks and get a dedicated car charger that can fast charge your smartphone.
 These chargers are plugged into a 12-volt/24-volt port (or a cigarette lighter) and can also be used to top off your tablets and laptops.
 A dedicated car charger for your phone is also helpful if your ride is older and doesn’t come with a USB port.

-Another thing to check is the maximum wattage supported by your device for the fastest charging speed.
+- Power requirement of the device: Another thing to check is the maximum wattage supported by your device for the fastest charging speed.
 For example, some phones can only support 18W fast charging, whereas others can support 25W fast charging or more.
-So pick a car charger based on the fast charging standard and maximum wattage supported by your device.
+So pick a car charger based on the power requirement of the device that you’re planning to charge.

-Lastly, the USB cable you are using to charge your phone or laptop is equally important.
-If your cable can’t support the fast charging speeds, your phone won’t charge quickly, even with a fast charger.
+- Pick the right USB cable: Lastly, the USB cable you are using to charge your phone or laptop is equally important.
+If your cable can’t support fast charging speeds, your phone won’t charge quickly, even with a fast charger.
 So, make sure to pick a compatible USB cable.
 To help, we have selected the best USB cables you can buy right now.
 You can also check out our guide on how to check if your phone supports fast charging to know more about fast charging in general.

 Our recommendations for the best car chargers are divided based on which fast charging standard they support.
 Notably, some of the fast charging standards provide cross-compatibility.
 For example, Qualcomm’s QuickCharge 4.0, 4+, and 5 are compatible with the USB PD specification.
 Similarly, Huawei and Samsung’s fast charging standards also work with USB PD.
 So if you have a device with QuickCharge 4 or Huawei SuperCharge support, it can be charged faster with USB PD chargers as well.